Full of some great and not so great things.

 - and more!

-These are the things I wish someone told me when I moved to Korea in 2006.
+Here are things I wish someone told me before I moved in 2006.

-Korea changes quicker than any of the 20 countries I’ve lived in.
-This guide is accurate in 2021, but will need continual updates.
+Korea changes quicker than any country I’ve lived in.

 Things to keep in mind while living in Korea